A new complexity function, repetitions in Sturmian words, and irrationality exponents of Sturmian numbers: Introduction

 A similar result also follows from Theorem 2.1 of \cite{BuKi}, but with $\sqrt{10} - \frac{3}{2}$ replaced by a larger value strictly less than $2$.
 We prove that the inequality (1.1) is best possible by constructing explicitly a Sturmian word $\bs$ for which we have equality in (1.1).

 By Sturmian number, we mean a real number for which there exists an integer base $b \ge 2$ such that its $b$-ary expansion is a Sturmian sequence over $\{0, 1, \ldots , b-1\}$.
 We show in Section 4 how it easily follows from (1.1) that the irrationality exponent of any Sturmian number is at least equal to $\frac {5}{3} + \frac{4\sqrt{10}}{15}$.
-We establish that this lower bound is best possible and, more generally, that the irrationality exponent of any Sturmian number can be read on its $b$-ary expansion.
+We establish that this lower bound is best possible and, more generally, that the irrationality exponent of any Sturmian number can be read on its $b$-ary expansion (which means that infinitely many of its very good rational approximants can be constructed by cutting its $b$-ary expansion and completing by periodicity; see below Theorem~\ref{minirr}).

 Combined with earlier results of Alladi and Robinson \cite{AlRo80}, our result implies that, for any integer $b \ge 2$, the tail of the $b$-ary expansion of $\log (1 + \frac{1}{a} )$, viewed as an infinite word over $\{0, 1, \ldots , b-1\}$, cannot be a Sturmian word when $a \ge 34$ is an integer.